RESIDENT DIRECTOR'S MESSAGE

 In study abroad, as in other settings, participants can have a major impact in their own health and safety through the decisions they make before and during the program and by their day-to-day choices and behaviors.

-- Make available to the study abroad office at UW-Platteville accurate and complete physical and mental health information and any other personal data that is necessary in planning for a safe and healthy study-abroad experience.
+- Make available to the study abroad office at UW-Platteville and SAIIE accurate and complete physical and mental health information and any other personal data that is necessary in planning for a safe and healthy study-abroad experience.

 - Assume responsibility for all the elements necessary for their personal preparation for the program and participate fully in on-site orientation.